rayan4444/vs_code_setup_tutorials/STM32/README.md

 ![9](./debug.PNG)

 Depending on your application, you can select which variables to watch and where to put breakpoints, etc. for debugging.

+## Tutorials to get you started
+Here are some references I found useful:
+* Implementing basic peripherals on STM32F0 using STM's HAL library (GPIO, external interrupts, ADC, timers, PWM, UART, I2C).
+It comes with a video and written explanations for each topic [[click here]](https://letanphuc.net/)
+* TBC